 York – Chocolate City

 York is the UK’s chocolate home due to the large number of chocolate factories in the city.
-Once, the air in the region smelled like chocolate and chocolate factories were a life source for the families.
+Once, the air in the region smelled like chocolate, and chocolate factories were a source of livelihood for families.

-Today, the “Chocolate City” is as influential as ever, and the chocolate industry of the city is embarking on a new journey.
+Today, the “Chocolate City” is as influential as ever, and the city’s chocolate industry is embarking on a new journey.

 Bradford – Bratford